mattermost/docs/source/install/self-managed-changelog.md

  - The new Insights feature has some performance costs that we are working to optimize.
 This feature can be disabled by setting the ``MM_FEATUREFLAGS_INSIGHTSENABLED`` environment variable to ``false``.
  - Adding an @mention at the start of a post draft and pressing the left or right arrow key can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).
  - Google login fails on the Classic mobile apps.
- - Status may sometimes get stuck as **Away** or **Offline** in High Availability mode with IP Hash turned off.
+ - Status may sometimes get stuck as **Away** or **Offline** in high availability mode with IP Hash turned off.
  - Searching stop words in quotation marks with Elasticsearch enabled returns more than just the searched terms.
  - The team sidebar on the desktop app does not update when channels have been read on mobile.
  - Slack import through the CLI fails if email notifications are enabled.
- - Push notifications don't always clear on iOS when running Mattermost in High Availability mode.
+ - Push notifications don't always clear on iOS when running Mattermost in high availability mode.
  - Boards are not refreshing on creation.
 See the [GitHub discussion](https://github.com/mattermost/focalboard/discussions/1971) for more information.
  - Boards export and reimport results in duplicates boards because all IDs are replaced by new ones on the server.
 See the [GitHub issue](https://github.com/mattermost/focalboard/issues/1924) for more information.
  - Boards linked to a channel you're a member of do not automatically appear on your sidebar unless you're an explicit member of the board.
 As a workaround, you can access the board from the channel RHS or by searching for the board via the board switcher (Ctrl/Cmd+K).
-Alternatively, you can ask the board Admin to add you to the board as an explicit member.
+Alternatively, you can ask the board admin to add you to the board as an explicit member.
 See the [issue-focalboard-4179](https://github.com/mattermost/focalboard/issues/4179) for more details.
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.

 ### Contributors